-6 I am employed by Pattern Energy Group LP (together with Pattern Energy Group 2 LP, A. 7 "Pattern Development").
-I hold the position of Manager of Environmental and Natural 8 Resources.
-I am the project lead on environmental and permitting issues for the approximately 2200 megawatt ("MW") of wind generation projects ("Corona Wind 9 10 Projects") and the development and permitting of the 345-kilovolt ("kV") transmission 11 system and associated transmission facilities, including a 180-foot right-of-way ("ROW") located within a 1-mile-wide corridor (collectively, "Corona Gen-Tie System" or "Gen-12 13 Tie System").
-The Corona Gen-Tie System and Corona Wind Projects are the subject 14 matter of this application for location control approval before the New Mexico Public Regulation Commission ("Commission") pursuant to NMSA 1978, §§62-9-3, 62-9-3.2 and 15 16 Commission Rule 17.9.592 NMAC ("Joint Application").
+6 I am employed by Pattern Energy Group LP ("Pattern Energy").
+I hold the position of Senior A. 7 Environmental and Natural Resources Manager of Pattern Energy.
+I am the project lead on 8 environmental and permitting issues for the approximately 3,200 ("MW") of wind generation 9 projects in New Mexico, including the 1,500 MW of wind generation that is the subject of this 10 proceeding the ("Corona Wind North Generation") and the development and permitting of the 11 345-kilovolt ("kV") transmission system and associated transmission facilities (collectively, 12 "Corona Wind North Gen-Tie System").
+The location of the Corona Wind North Gen-Tie 13 System and Corona Wind North Generation are the subject matter of this application for 14 location control approval before the New Mexico Public Regulation Commission 15 ("Commission") pursuant to NMSA 1978, §§62-9-3, 62-9-3.2 and Commission Rule 17.9.592 16 NMAC ("Joint Application").